 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
-Happy new year.
-We're continuing our holiday series featuring some of our favorite interviews from 2014.
-I spoke with Neil Patrick Harris after the publication of his memoir, which describes the surprising twists and turns of his life and career.
-He grew up in New Mexico where he fell in love with magic and acting.
-He became famous in his teens starting on the TV series "Doogie Howser, M.D." which premiered in 1989.
+My guest, Neil Patrick Harris, has written a memoir that describes the surprising twists and turns of his life and career.
+He grew up in New Mexico, where he fell in love with magic and acting.
+He became famous in his teens, starring on the TV series "Doogie Howser, M.D.," which premiered in 1989.
 After years of being unable to escape Doogie in the public mind, he satirized his image in the film "Harold And Kumar Go To White Castle," which opened the door to a new Neil Patrick Harris.

 (SOUNDBITE OF TONY AWARD PERFORMANCE)

 NEIL PATRICK HARRIS: Good evening.
 I'm teen heart-throb Neil Patrick Harris.